 But it’s in the 15th century that the roots of modern bookkeeping can be found.
 And fittingly, there are two entries in the history books for who documented the double-entry system.
 Some credit Benedetto Cotrugli and his 1458 book Of Commerce and the Perfect Merchant.
 But most regard Luca Pacioli as the father of bookkeeping, for his 1494 book Review of Arithmetic, Geometry, Ratio and Proportion.

 An Italian mathematician and Francisan monk, Pacioli wrote the first popular description of the double-entry system and the use of various bookkeeping tools such as journals and ledgers.
 His book became the teaching tool for bookkeeping and accounting for the next several hundred years.
-Bookkeeping became a recognised profession in the UK and US in the 1800s.
+Bookkeeping became a recognized profession in the UK and US in the 1800s.

 An introduction to bookkeeping basics